raqeebanjum/SCS-Excel-Extractor/Ai-Excel-Extractor/README.md

 2. **Process Files**
    - Click "Upload File" or drag and drop your Excel file
    - Select the appropriate sheet
-   - Enter the starting cell for part numbers (e.g., A2)
+   - Enter the header cell for part numbers (e.g., A2)
-   - Enter the starting cell for descriptions (e.g., B2)
+   - Enter the header cell for descriptions (e.g., B2)
    - Click "Process"
-   - Wait for processing to complete
+   - Wait for processing to complete(will take some time)
    - Download the processed Excel file

 3. **Output Format**